-A. Check the box that best describes to specify the field(s) of study.
-Do not · Up to High School or equivalent 1 year certificate or equivalent 2 year diploma or equivalent Trade certification or equivalent 3 year diploma/degree or equivalent 3 year diploma / degree plus professional certification or equivalent 4 year degree or equivalent 4 year degree plus professional certification or equivalent Post graduate degree or (e.g. Masters) or equivalent Doctoral degree or equivalent Field(s) of Study: lucation on Human Sarvices or Social Sciences or related field, preferably in a post-second • Ooolai Colonices of related field, B. Check the box that best describes to training or accreditation in addition provided specify the additional requirements in the job posting and would be acceptable are needed to maintain a professional results. n to a ireme quired nd not part of the educationt(s).
-Include only the requiprior to the commencement n level rements noted above and in the space that would typically be included No Additional requirements Additional requirements obtain of a total of 100 hours or less ned by course(s) Additional requirement obtained of a total between 101 and 52 • course(s) ours Additional courses obtained b more than 520 hours y cour se(s) of
+A. Check the box that best describes the minimum level of formal education that is required for the position specify the field(s) of study.
+Do not include on-the job training in this information. • Up to High School or equivalent 1 year certificate or equivalent 2 year diploma or equivalent Trade certification or equivalent 3 year diploma/degree or equivalent 3 year diploma / degree plus professional certification or equivalent 4 year degree or equivalent 4 year degree plus professional certification or equivalent Post graduate degree or (e.g. Masters) or equivalent Doctoral degree or equivalent Field(s) of Study: The field of Advising, Edition preferably in a post-secondary Social Sciences or related field, B. Check the box that best describes the training or accreditation in addition provided specify the additional requirements in the job posting and would be acquired that are needed to maintain a profession. to a reme uired nd not part of the educationt(s).
+Include only the requiperior to the commencement n level i rements noted above and in the space that would typically be included No Additional requirements Additional requirements obtain of a total of 100 hours or less ed by course(s) Additional requirement obtaine of a total between 101 and 520 , course(s) ours Additional courses obtained by more than 520 hours cour se(s) of